andrewdelange/andrewdelange/README.md

 ####      Princess Hockey Retail

 During the World Hockey Pro league event held in Johannesburg in 2017 Andrew worked in the Princess Hockey brand mobile retail store.
-Andrew would assist with the stock, assisting customers with sales and manning the display stand.
+Andrew would assist with the stock, sales and manning the display stand.

 ####      Osaka Hockey Retail

 During various school tournaments, mini hockey days at clubs and at Masters hockey tournaments Andrew was involved in assisting the owners of the brand.
-The mobile would have stock which players, spectators and officials would purchase.
-Andrew would assist customers in the sales, man the stand and assist in the setup and packing away of the stock each day.
+The mobile stand would have stock for players, spectators and officials.
+Andrew assisted in sales, manning the stand and assist with setup and packing away of the stock each day.
 These events were held during 2018 and 2019.

 ####      Hockey Coaching

 Andrew has assisted in coaching juniors in mini-hockey and coaching camps.
-One coaching camp was held up at Uplands School, White River.
-Andrew assisted in coaching the young boys and girls aged between 9-11 years old.
+Uplands School, White River - Andrew assisted in coaching the young boys and girls aged between 9-11 years old under guidnace of a head coach.
-Andrew has assisted his home club Wanderers Hockey with mini-hockey coaching.
-This coaching was held on Saturday morning and would either be training or mini-hockey days.
+Wanderers Hockey Club mini-hockey coaching.
+Saturday morning sessions or mini-hockey days.
 Andrew would assist the main team coaches with general coaching and looking after young boys and girls.
-Andrew did the same mini-hockey coaching for Benoni Northerns Hockey club in the beginning of 2020 before coming to the UK.
+Benoni Northerns Hockey club - assisted with mini hockey coaching at the beginning of 2020 before coming to the UK.

 ####      Martin Trailer Company

 Andrew was asked by the MD to assist in organising their filing systems.
 During this time historical production planning files were organised into sequential numbers.
 The files were placed into boxes and were marked for future identification.
-During this time Andrew also assisted with sand-blasting old trailers to remove old paintwork, managed the switchboard on occasion when the receptionist was not around and did other general office jobs.
+During this time Andrew also assisted with sand-blasting old trailers to remove old paintwork, managed the switchboard on occasion when the receptionist was away and other general office tasks.
 Andrew was paid a student related fee for his time at this company.

-####      Summer camp volunteer
+####      Summer Camp Volunteer

-During the time after foundation year I assisted a tennis camp with the summer camp they were running and during this time I learned to work with a team or group of people, while also having patience.
-There were other various sports that I helped out with including archery, hockey, football and of course tennis.
+After my foundation year in Northampton I assisted the organiser at a tennis camp during the summer camp.
+There were other various sports that I helped out with including archery, hockey and football.

-####      Potwasher
+####      Kitchen Assistant

-During the time after my foundation year I worked in the kitchen of a Mcmanus pub where the pressure was high to get tasks done and to clean things quickly while working as a team.
-During this time i worked for 4 months
+After my foundation year I worked in the kitchen at one of a McMannus pubs.
+This was a high pressure job to get tasks done and to clean the kitchen and utensils while working as a team.
+I did this job for 4 months.

 <!---